wandb/docs/docs/guides/model_registry/walkthrough.md

 * Evaluate the performance of the model you link to the registry
 * Mark a model version ready for production.

-It is expected that the following code snippets are executed in the order they are presented in this guide.

 :::note
+* It is expected that the following code snippets are copied and executed in the order they are presented in this guide.
-Code that is not unique to the Model Registry are hidden in collapsible cells.
+* Code that is not unique to the Model Registry are hidden in collapsible cells.
 :::
 ## Setting up